Techtonica/curriculum/databases/installing-postgresql.md

 brew install postgresql
 ```

-we can check the version of PostgreSQL using this command
+Check the version of PostgreSQL using this command

 ```bash
 psql --version